 Ashwagandha may reduce anxiety and lessen depression

-Ashwagandha benefits stress and the cortisol response
+Ashwagandha benefits our stress response

 Ashwagandha may reduce inflammation